FORMAT PORTFOLIO REVIEW

 FORMAT Portfolio Review

-The Portfolio Review is aimed at committed photographers with a developed and serious approach to their work.
-Recent graduates are welcome.
-Please contact sebahc@derbyquad.co.uk for any queries.
-We have a bespoke booking system so that reviews can be selected online.
+We have a brand new bespoke booking system so that reviews can be selected online.
 This system allows you to choose the reviewers and time slots.
 It is a first come first served basis.
-You can view and select the slots you want.
+You can view and select the slots you would like to book via the drop down option available under each reviewers name.
 Please note, your reviews are not confirmed until you have paid.

 Anna Kućma